davidszegedi/ocp-fed-01/README.md

 # ocp-cluster-01

-A - Git clone this repository on you local folder
+1 - Git clone this repository on you local folder (your user should have sudo privileges)

-B - Create AWS credentials in your home folder:
+2 - Create AWS credentials in your home folder:

         $ cat ~/.aws/credentials